 A stay of adjudication (also called "deferred adjudication" in Las Vegas, Nevada) is when the judge postpones making a ruling on a criminal case until the defendant fulfills (or fails to fulfill) certain court orders such as paying a fine.
 If the defendant completes the requirements, the judge will dismiss the case.
 Otherwise, the judge will convict the defendant of the underlying charge.

-What are the benefits of a stay of adjudication in Las Vegas, NV?
+What are the benefits of a stay of adjudication?

 A stay of adjudication is like a "delayed dismissal" of criminal charges in Nevada.
 As long as the defendant follows the court orders, the judge will not hand down a guilty verdict on the underlying charge.
 Therefore, the defendant's background check will not show a conviction.